CustomGPT.ai Blog

 For more RAG API related information:

-1. CustomGPT.ai’s open-source UI starter kit (custom chat screens, embeddable chat window and floating chatbot on website) with 9 social AI integration bots and its related setup tutorials
+1. CustomGPT.ai’s open-source UI starter kit (custom chat screens, embeddable chat window and floating chatbot on website) and its related setup tutorials

-3. Our RAG API’s Postman hosted collection – test the APIs on postman with just 1 click.
+3. Our RAG API’s Postman hosted collection lets you test the APIs in Postman with one click.

 4. Our Developer API documentation.